Mohitp123/student_admission/README.md

 # student_admission
-let's accomplish a plan to be more creative..!! this is basic admission desktop application made through NETBEANS .. !!
+let's accomplish a plan to be more creative..!! this is one of the basic admission desktop application made through NETBEANS .. !!